 Holding companies accountable for their actions is incredibly important.
 It is the only way to ensure businesses will learn to put the well-being and safety of others ahead of their profits - because a lawsuit is ultimately more costly than performing proper maintenance.

 If you or a loved one has been injured in an accident with a tractor-trailer, then you need an aggressive attorney to represent you and fight for your rights.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 and we can discuss your options.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 and we can discuss your options.

 Although the term “failure to maintain” can have several meanings, when it comes to commercial trucks it refers to a failure to perform proper maintenance on the vehicle.
 This includes regular and routine inspections, which need to be performed on a set schedule and after a vehicle has traveled a certain number of miles.
 Proper maintenance also includes actually performing repairs as needed and replacing parts when they wear down or break.
 Also, commercial businesses with vehicles need to make sure their trucks are inspected by people who are properly trained and certified to perform such tasks.